 Caution: The bread maker and pan may be very hot!
 Always handle with care.

 Remember: Steam will escape when the cover is opened.
 Be sure to use potholders or oven mitts to avoid steam burns.
-Do not put your face near the lid when you open the bread maker, hot steam may escape that could burn you.
+Do not put your face near the lid when you open the bread maker; hot steam may escape that could burn you.

-19. Turn bread pan upside down onto a wire cooling rack or clean cooking surface and gently shake until bread falls out onto rack.
+19. Turn bread pan upside down onto a wire cooling rack or clean cooking surface and gently shake until bread falls out onto the rack.

-Note: The kneading blades will normally stay in the bread pan when the bread is removed, but may on occasion slide out in the bread.
+Note: The kneading blades will normally stay in the bread pan when the bread is removed, but may, on occasion, slide-out in the bread.
 If the kneading blades are inside the loaf, remove it before slicing.

 Caution: The kneading blades are very hot, remove with care.